flavioaiello/container-practices/README.md

 ```

 ## Service dependencies (wait-for-it / wait-for)
 A pure shell excerpt that needs to be included in the `entrypoint.sh`.
 Waiting a predefined timespan for a service to be responsive.
 Exiting during the startup if the service is not reachable.
 This makes the container restart depending on the policy on your deploy section of the recipe.
+Since it is a pure sh script snippet, it does not have any external dependencies.

-### Example `entrypoint.sh` excerpt
+### Example `entrypoint.sh` excerpt - Waiting for tcp deamon
 ```
 #!/bin/sh